Nigelmnz/CoderbyteSolutions/README.md

-My solutions to various problems at Coderbyte.
-Each one is done in the following languages:
+Each problem is solved using the following languages:

 -Javascript
 -Haskell